lewagon/dotfiles/05-Rails/05-Rails-MC-with-images/02-Watch-List-Images/README.md

 If you're done with the images, try to add an anonymous review system to the movie lists so that everyone can comment on the movie selection of our lists!

 ## Going further
 Congrats on completing the Watch list challenge.
 You can now share your amazing app with the whole world!

 There is one problem though..
 Anyone can create a list, add a bookmark to your lists, or delete your bookmarked movies.
 Also reviews are completely anonymous. 😔

-Next week we'll see how we can fix that problem.
+In the next session we'll see how we can fix that problem.
 We'll introduce user authentication and user authorization during the next two sessions. 😉